musicalentropy/musicalentropy.github.io/_posts/2016-12-21-KVR-DC-Results.md

 And last thing, I have just updated Spaceship Delay to [version 1.0.5](http://www.kvraudio.com/product/spaceship-delay-by-musical-entropy/details).
 The new version includes a few things people wanted for a long time : mono/stereo versions of the plug-in for Pro Tools, Logic Pro X etc., a selector for the location of the Post-FX (before or after the mix control), a new tremolo Post FX and extra modulation options applied to the low-pass filters.
 There are also new presets and some extra tutorial content, so I suggest you to update your presets / tutorial folders as well.

 That's it for today.
-I'll probably talk again Spaceship Delay very soon since I have big plans for it in the future !
+I'll probably talk again about Spaceship Delay very soon since I have big plans for it in the future !